zznature/Python_Basics/README.md

 Learning notes on python and its packages.

 It is intended to summarize the basic concepts and syntax in Python in case I would look up.
-And most importantly I am trying to dig out the basic principles for Python programming while I am coding.
+And most importantly I am trying to dig out the basic principles for Python programming while coding.

 **Constucting Principles:**